fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 * The UltraZed design uses 4x GEMs to connect to ports 0-3 of the Ethernet FMC.

-### ZedBoard and MicroZed
+### ZedBoard, MicroZed and PicoZed

 When changing `ETH_FMC_PORT` from 0-2 to 3 (ie. when switching to GEM1), it has been noticed that you have to power cycle the board.
 When the SDK project is configured for AXI Ethernet, it must make some Zynq configurations that are not compatible with the GEM1 configuration.

-### Installation of MicroZed & UltraZed board definition files
+### Installation of MicroZed, PicoZed & UltraZed board definition files

-To use the projects for the MicroZed and UltraZed, you must first install the board definition files for those boards into your Vivado installation.
+To use the projects for the MicroZed, PicoZed and UltraZed, you must first install the board definition files for those boards into your Vivado and Xilinx SDK installation.

 The following folders contain the board definition files and can be found in this project repository at this location:

 https://github.com/fpgadeveloper/ethernet-fmc-zynq-gem/tree/master/Vivado/boards/board_files

 * `microzed_7020`
+* `picozed_7030_fmc2`
 * `ultrazed_3eg_pciecc`

-Copy those folders and their contents into the `C:\Xilinx\Vivado\2017.4\data\boards\board_files` folder (this may be different on your machine, depending on your Vivado installation directory).
+Copy those folders and their contents into the `C:\Xilinx\Vivado\2018.2\data\boards\board_files` folder (this may be different on your machine, depending on your Vivado installation directory).
+You also need to make a copy into the Xilinx SDK installation at this location: `C:\Xilinx\SDK\2018.2\data\boards\board_files`.

 ### Single port limit